elementary-Inc/blog/_posts/2021/2022-01-01-elementary-os-6-odin-released.md

 <figcaption>Tooltip for the Sound indicator</figcaption>
 </figure>

-Now, when hovering: the Sound indicator shows the precise volume and middle-click to mute shortcut; the Network indicator shows the current wireless network name; the Bluetooth indicator shows the on/off state and middle-click to toggle shortcut; the Power indicator exposes the precise battery percent and time until charged or empty, plus the middle-click to toggle shortcut; the Notifications indicator shows exactly how many notifications there are as well as the middle-click for Do Not Disturb shortcut; and the Session indicator details the current user's name and the middle-click to prompt to shut down shortcut.
+Now, when hovering: the Night Light indicator shows the status and middle-click to snooze shortcut; the Sound indicator shows the precise volume and middle-click to mute shortcut; the Network indicator shows the current wireless network name; the Bluetooth indicator shows the on/off state and middle-click to toggle shortcut; the Power indicator exposes the precise battery percent and time until charged or empty, plus the middle-click to toggle shortcut; the Notifications indicator shows exactly how many notifications there are as well as the middle-click for Do Not Disturb shortcut; and the Session indicator details the current user's name and the middle-click to prompt to shut down shortcut.

 All together, these changes mean the system indicators in elementary OS provide even more information without clicking and make handy, time-saving shortcuts far more discoverable than before.